|Nutrition Facts (per serving)|

 Choose fully ripe, small olives for dry salt-curing.
 Remove and discard any stems that are still attached.
-Rinse the olives clean with water and drain them well in a colander.
+Rinse olives clean with water and drain well in a colander.

 With the tip of a sharp paring knife, prick 1 or 2 small holes in each olive.

 Glass Jar or Crock Method

-Spread a 1/4-inch thick layer of the salt over the bottom of a large glass jar or ceramic crock.
+Spread a 1/4-inch-thick layer of salt over the bottom of a large glass jar or ceramic crock.
 Add a layer of olives on top of the salt.
 The layer should be 2 olives or less deep.

-Cover the layer of olives with more salt.
+Cover layer of olives with more salt.
 Add another layer of olives.
 Repeat until all the olives are completely covered in salt.

-Leave at room temperature, stirring the olives or shaking the jar once a day and adding more salt if necessary to keep the olives covered.
-The olives will start to exude their bitter juices and the salt will turn into a moist paste.
-If it becomes totally liquid, drain the olives and return them to the container with fresh layers of salt.
+Leave at room temperature, stirring olives or shaking the jar once a day and adding more salt if necessary to keep olives covered.
+The olives will start to exude their bitter juices, and salt will turn into a moist paste.
+If it becomes totally liquid, drain olives and return to the container with fresh layers of salt.
 Allow to set for three weeks.